ibm-cloud-docs/vpc/vsi_is_create_image_from_volume.md

 5. Select your encryption type, either IBM-managed encryption or customer-managed encryption.

    * The default selection is **Provider managed**.
 This encryption uses IBM-managed keys.
 You can't remove encryption later.
-   * If you want to create an image that uses your own keys for encryption select the key management service where your customer root key (CRK) that protects your passphrase is stored: either **Key Protect** or **Hyper Protect Crypto Services**.
+   * If you want to create an image that uses your own keys for encryption select the key management service where your customer root key (CRK) that protects your passphrase is stored.
 Then, you can specify your key in two ways.
       * **Locate by instance**
         1. Select your key management service instance from the list.
         1. Select your key.
 If you don't have a key available, click **Create** to make one.